lxy-alexander/LD-SB/README.md

 **Our hypothesis**: Increasing network depth will affect the strength of low-dimensional simplicity bias.
 Specifically, we investigate whether deeper networks exhibit different effective rank dynamics and LD-SB characteristics compared to shallow networks.

-We train MLPs with varying depths (1, 5, 10, 20, 50 layers) on the Waterbirds dataset using pre-extracted ResNet-50 features, all under the Rich training regime.
+We train MLPs with varying depths (1, 5, 10, 20, 50 layers) on the Waterbirds dataset using pre-extracted ResNet-50 features, comparing both Rich and Lazy training regimes.

 ---